PROPHECY AND COUNSELING IN THE NEW TESTAMENT

 said that ours was a Bible school and whatever conclusion we came to, should be

-in line with biblical teaching and just just some human line of thinking.
+in line with biblical teaching and not just some human line of thinking.
 I was

 written here was translated from that report.